CodeMarie/final-project-part-2-dash-app/README.md

 Deployment took place with Heroku.

-Note that whitenoise needs to be in place to carry through the CSS styling for the deployment server.
-The following needs to be added to the app.py from whitenoise import WhiteNoise server = app.server server.wsgi_app = WhiteNoise(server.wsgi_app, root=‘static/’) Additionally the static css files need to be added to a 'static' root folder
+Note that whitenoise needs to be in place to carry through the CSS static styling to the deployment server.
+The following needs to be added to the app.py from whitenoise import WhiteNoise

+server = app.server
+server.wsgi_app = WhiteNoise(server.wsgi_app, root='asset/')

+Additionally the static css files need to be added to a 'asset' root folder.
+Please ensure whitenoise is added to the requirements.txt file.

 To add a different preferred style of marker on the line graph using Plotly explore the link in references below.